KAIF1409/mangal-platform/CONTEXT.md

   (`#7c3aed`) to represent that destination's own brand; on Kalpana Circle, the "Kalpanaverse" nav link is now blue (`#2563eb`) for the same reason

-## 2. Why Kalpanaverse exists (the actual idea, so it doesn't get re-explained from scratch)
+## 2. Why Kalpanaverse(now KaTube) exists (the actual idea, so it doesn't get re-explained from scratch)

 - **Not a pirated-anime site.** Every Kalpanaverse video is meant to be an *original* AI-generated adaptation (Runway/Kling/Pika/Hailuo-style tools) made by a MANGAL